-There are very few – if any – foreign-curricula schools within Cincinnati itself.
-Therefore, expats planning to send their children to one will most likely need to search further afield in Ohio, Kentucky and Indiana.
+There are very few – if any – foreign-curriculum schools within Cincinnati itself.
+Expats planning to send their children to one will most likely need to search further afield in Ohio, Kentucky or Indiana.

 Homeschooling in Cincinnati

-Homeschooling is becoming increasingly popular in the USA.
+Homeschooling is becoming increasingly popular in the US.
 Parents who choose homeschooling for their children often do so because of its flexibility.
 When it comes to homeschooling, state regulations vary.
 In Ohio, parents must notify their school district's superintendent before beginning the homeschooling process.

 Special-needs education in Cincinnati

 Cincinnati Public Schools (CPS) has a Student Services Department which manages special education.
-This department offers services to students from the age of three through to 21.
+This department offers services to students from the age of three to 21.
 These services are provided regardless of whether a child attends a public or private school.

 The department manages students with special needs systematically following their 'Pyramid of Interventions'.
 This model conceptualises intervention as consisting of three tiers, with tier one being low-intensity interventions and tier three being high-intensity interventions.
 Each tier lists possible problems a student in that tier might encounter, as well as potential solutions.
 If solutions provided by a particular tier prove inadequate, interventions from the next highest tier are considered.